 - History of the case

 - Policy violations being investigated

 - Standard of Proof

 - The Complaint

 - The Response

 - Summary of interviews conducted

-- Summary of additional evidence collected (relevant photographs, physical evident, electronic records, documents, records, and reports etc)

-- Negative Inquiries (information requested, but unable to obtain)

-- Evidence or witnesses provided by either party

-- Summary of facts not in dispute

-- Summary of facts that are in dispute

-- Optional Responses (Additional responses from the parties after they have seen the preliminary report)
+- Summary of additional evidence collected (relevant photographs, physical evidence, electronic records, documents, records, and reports etc.) - Negative Inquiries (information requested, but unable to obtain) - Evidence or witnesses provided by either party - Summary of facts not in dispute - Summary of facts that are in dispute - Optional Responses (Additional responses from the parties after they have seen the preliminary report)

 The investigator will present the report to the Title IX Coordinator who will ask for feedback and comment from both parties and their advisors.
 The Complainant and Respondent each have 10 days following the receipt of the report to write a response to it, if they so wish.
 Responses will be included with the final report.
 Upon receiving feedback and comment, the Title IX Coordinator will review the report and supplemental information.
 The Title IX Coordinator may request assistance in reviewing the report from other Title IX Designees, except the Investigator.
-The Title IX Coordinator and Title IX Designees, when requested, will review it to determine whether or not there is adequate information available to proceed to a conduct hearing.
+The Title IX Coordinator mot there is adequate information available to proceed to a conduct hearing.
 The Title IX Coordinator may request that additional information be gathered in order to make an appropriate determination.